 A handwritten signature in black ink that reads "James Moore, CPA, P.L."
-The signature is fluid and cursive, with "James" and "Moore" being the most prominent parts, separated by a small ampersand.
-"CPA" is written in a smaller, more formal font above "P.L." which is also in a smaller font.
+The signature is fluid and cursive, with "James" and "Moore" being the most prominent parts, and "CPA, P.L." written in a smaller, more formal script to the right.